galaxyproject/training-material/topics/assembly/tutorials/ERGA-post-assembly-QC/tutorial.md

 > 2. Rename the histories as  `Case 1: *Chondrosia reniformis*`, `Case 2: *Erythrolamprus reginae*` and  `Case 3: *Eschrichtius robustus*`.
 > 3. Click in **History options** and select `Show Histories Side-by-Side`
 > 4. Click in `Select histories`, and include the histories corresponding to the three species.
-> 5. Move the datasets to its correspondent history.
+> 5. Drag and drop to move the datasets to their correspondent histories.
 >
 >    > <comment-title>Non-unique datasets</comment-title>
 >    > Both the **Taxonomic_data** and the **Diamond_database** should be included in all of them.